changlinli/intro-to-technical-ai-safety-slides/ai_alignment/slides.md

   * Cruise self-driving car
 + We don't seem to get a lot of chances
   * Potential self-reinforcing improvement cycles ("takeoff")

-# Why Is This a Problem Now?

-+ The lines separating us from sci-fi are starting to blur
-  * Novel challenges: analogies to
-    - Corporations as AI
-+ AI safety is socially sort of in the place where climate change was in the 1970s
-  * First Earth Day in 1970 was criticized extensively for distracting from the Vietnam War and the Civil Rights Movement, viewed as a plot by "well-heeled" professors and environmental organizations to increase their own prestige
-  * The idea of the *entire Earth* irreversibly changing was viewed as impossibly far-fetched sci-fi
-  * Resources accumulated by traditional fossil fuel companies has

 # AI Governance